German Doner Kebab: United Kingdom

 GDK's first store in the United Kingdom, was opened on 6 July 2015, on Bull Street in Birmingham, England.

 In May 2019, it was estimated that the chain served £1 million worth of kebabs in its restaurants in the UK every week.
 GDK also announced their plan to open a new restaurant every two weeks for the remainder of 2019 as part of a "relentless UK growth" plan.

 In September 2019, GDK's Fulham Broadway site was classed as London's number one place to eat on Tripadvisor.

 In October 2020, it had 47 restaurants, with hopes by the company to open a further 12 by the end of 2020.
 In December 2020, its Peterborough new restaurant marked its 50th UK restaurant.

 In February 2021, the chain announced its plan to open 47 restaurants by the end of 2021 in the UK.
 It opened 39 new restaurants in the UK in 2021, adding to their pre-existing 52 restaurants at the start of 2021.

 In February 2022, the company announced its plan to open 78 more restaurants in the UK in 2022, bringing their total to 170 restaurants in the UK.
 Adding 2,900 workers to their 3,500 workforce at the time in the UK.

 The chain opened their 100th UK restaurant at their Covent Garden, London site on 10 May 2022.

 In June 2022, Atul Pathak, former owner of the largest McDonald's franchise in the UK of 43 restaurants, announced a partnership with GDK, with 30 planned sites to be set up in the UK as part of the deal.

+In January 2025, German Doner Kebab (GDK) opened its first London train station location at Victoria Station, marking its 144th UK outlet and 55th in the capital.

+In March 2025, German Doner Kebab (GDK) opened its first Cambridge location at the Cambridge Services on the A14 at Junction 24.

+In May 2025, German Doner Kebab (GDK) opened its first Norwich location at 43 St Stephens Street, and a new restaurant in Kent at Bluewater Shopping Centre.

 Middle East

+In 2016, the chain had a location in Doha, Qatar.

 In 2018, the chain had 13 sites in the United Arab Emirates, with plans to expand to 55 units in 2020 announced at the time.

 In April 2019, the chain signed a new franchise deal to expand in Saudi Arabia.
 An agreement with Ajlan Bin Ajlan Group would lead to the potential development of 100 restaurants in Saudi Arabia over ten years.

 In 2021, the chain teamed with Emirati social media influencers to promote its product "Boss Box" in the UAE.